 Sam trained at the Luton and Dunstable Hospital between 1986 - 1989, Sam then moved to Peterborough Hospital and gained experience in orthopaedics until 1997.
 Sam then move to the cedars in Bourne in 1997 -1999 followed by Deputy Matron at the Old Hall from 1999 - 2004, from there Sam worked as a community RGN until 2010 when she joined New Springwells Practice.
 Sam has special interests in Tissue Viability, Wound Care and Leg Ulcer Management.

 Chrissie started her career as an Auxiliary Nurse in 1989.
 She has since been a Senior Carer working for Surry County Council, Community Health Care Assistant and more recently a Health Care Assistant at Stamford Hospital.

 Chrissie joined The New Springwells Practice in April 2019 as a Health Care Support Worker.
 Her duties include phlebotomy, ECG's, baseline observations and wound care.
 She is also an integral part of the Infection Control team in the Practice.

 A full team of experienced receptionists are available to assist patients.

-l-r Karen Fisher, Julie Rock, Jayne Farrell, Angela Adams, and Ann Monk.
+Karen Fisher, Julie Rock, Jayne Farrell, Angela Adams, Sarah Tansley and Kim Mercer.